 Summer opportunities for study feature a variety of learning experiences, both inside and outside the classroom.
 These experiences can include global mission experiences, leadership training, study trips, and courses that combine classroom and field-based learning.

 Master Degree Programs

-Each degree program features core curriculum and vocational/elective concentrations designed to assist students in preparing for their chosen ministry areas.
-Core courses are provided in each program to enhance each student’s knowledge of God, the Bible, and of the life and work of the church.
+The MA in Christian Ministry and Master of Divinity degree programs’ core curriculum and vocational/elective concentrations are designed to assist students in preparing for their chosen ministry areas.
+Core courses are provided in each of these programs to enhance each student’s knowledge of God, the Bible, and of the life and work of the church.
 This same understanding is continued in vocational and elective courses.
 Mentoring experiences and mission and ministry groups are a distinctive part of the curriculum in each academic year.
 All students will complete a supervised ministry experience, which will enhance the development of their giftedness for their professional ministry.

 One doctoral program is offered—the Doctor of Ministry degree.
 The Doctor of Ministry degree features a combination of core seminars, elective courses in one’s field of interest, and independent reading and research.
 All courses are taught and led by the resident faculty who hold terminal degrees in their academic or professional discipline.
 The Doctor of Ministry degree is designed to prepare qualified candidates to render spiritual, ecclesiastical and vocational Christian leadership at the highest level of confidence consistent with the mission statement of the Divinity School.

 The Campbell University Department of Christian Studies and Campbell University Divinity School are partnering together to offer the opportunity for students to complete the requirements for both a BA in Christian Studies and a Master of Divinity in as little as six years, rather than the minimum of seven years normally required.